B2B Lead Generation Glossary

 Opportunity-to-Close Rate

-Opportunity-to-close rate measures the percentage of qualified opportunities that result in closed deals in B2B sales processes.
+Qualified opportunities still have to cross the finish line.
+Opportunity-to-close rate measures the percentage that result in closed deals in B2B sales processes.

 Related terms: Lead-to-Opportunity Conversion Rate, Sales Cycle Length, Pipeline Value